PratLegacy/BetaApp/README.md

 ## API Reference

-Uses RecyclerView for listing the apps
+Uses RecyclerView with CardView for listing the apps